 Never leave anything on your couch that your bunny can get to

-Never leave TV remotes controls, earphone, phones, books magazines or bags out on the couch unless you want them to be your bunnies next snack.
-No only could this be costly, if its chewed the materials could also hurt your bunnies tummy if eaten.
+Never leave TV remote controls, earphones, phones, books, magazines or bags out on the couch unless you want them to be your bunnies next snack.
+Not only could this be costly, if it's chewed the materials could also hurt your bunnies tummy if eaten.

-No matter how conscientious you are rocking chairs will always be a danger around an unsuspecting bunny, trapping their feet or crushing them underneath.
-Its best place rocking chairs in a room that is off limits.
+No matter how conscientious you are rocking, chairs will always be a danger around an unsuspecting bunny, trapping their feet or crushing them underneath.
+It is best to place rocking chairs in a room that is off limits.

 Couches or armchairs with moving parts such as reclining mechanisms are also unsuitable if your bunny has free roam in a room with them in.
-Not only can your bunny become trapped in the moving parts and badly hurt they can find a way inside where they can become stuck and hurt themselves.
+Not only can your bunny become trapped in the moving parts and get badly hurt, they can easily find a way inside where they can become stuck and hurt themselves.